awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Managed node group errors<a name="troubleshoot-managed-node-groups"></a>

-If you receive the error "Instances failed to join the kubernetes cluster" in the AWS Management Console, ensure that either the cluster's private endpoint access is enabled, or that you have correctly configured CIDR blocks for public endpoint access\.
+If you receive the error `Instances failed to join the kubernetes cluster` in the AWS Management Console, ensure that either the cluster's private endpoint access is enabled, or that you have correctly configured CIDR blocks for public endpoint access\.
 For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.

 If your managed node group encounters a hardware health issue, Amazon EKS returns an error message to help you to diagnose the issue\.
 These health checks don't detect software issues because they are based on [Amazon EC2 health checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html)\.
 The following list shows the error messages and their associated descriptions\.
 + **AccessDenied**: Amazon EKS or one or more of your managed nodes is failing to authenticate or authorize with your Kubernetes cluster API server\.
 For more information about resolving this error, see [Fixing `AccessDenied` errors for managed node groups](#access-denied-managed-node-groups)\.